-Looking for a way to improve your chances of staying healthy amidst the COVID-19 crisis?
-As the virus spreads and lockdowns begin in the United States, focus your attention on healthy food choices, physical activity, sleep, and managing stress.
+Looking for a way to improve your chances of staying healthy?
+Focus your attention on healthy food choices, physical activity, sleep, and managing stress.
 Creating new habits and self-care routines can help boost your immune system.

 Gut health and your immune system

-Much of the discussion on protecting yourself from COVID-19 is on hand-washing, sanitizing your home and work space, social distancing, and staying home, especially if you are sick.
+Much of the discussion on protecting yourself from germs focuses on hand-washing, sanitizing your home and work space, and staying home if you are sick.
 In addition, you can build up your body’s defenses against infections like the common cold and the flu by boosting your immune system.
 And that means good gut health.

 It starts with your body’s microbiome.
 It’s made up of trillions of microorganisms (also known as microbiota or microbes), made up of thousands of different species.
 The microorganisms or microbiota stimulate your immune system and help break down foods.